can i keep my ex from leaving state

 In Washington, the custodial parent is required to give a minimum of 60 days notice before the move.
 Once notice is served, the noncustodial parent has 30 days to file a formal objection.

-After that, the court sets a trial to determine whether or not the move represents the best interest of the child.
+After that, the court sets a trial to determine whether the move represents the child’s best interests.

 Related ReadingGuardian Ad Litem: What You Need to Know